St Mary's Church, Stamford

-St Mary's Church, Stamford is a parish church of the Church of England, located in Stamford, Lincolnshire, lending its name to St Mary's Hill (part of the old Great North Road) on which it stands, and which runs down to the river crossing opposite The George Hotel.
+St Mary's Church, Stamford is a parish church of the Church of England, located in Stamford, Lincolnshire.
+It lends its name to St Mary's Hill (part of the old Great North Road) on which it stands, and which runs down to the river crossing opposite The George Hotel.

 History

-The church was built in the twelfth century, the tower in the thirteenth century, and the spire in the fourteenth century.
+The church was built in the 12th century, the tower in the 13th century, and the spire in the 14th century.
+The tower is 78 feet (24 metres) high, topped by a spire of 90 feet (27 metres), giving a total height of 168 feet (51 metres).
 The spire was saved from collapse following a recommendation by William Stukeley in 1741 that it should be repaired, work which was eventually carried out in 1788 by Charles Haynes, using iron strapping.
 The spire was strengthened again in 1913 by the addition of internal tie bars.

-One of the glories of St Mary's is the 14th century (part of its east wall is 2nd phase 13th century) Corpus Christi Chapel (North Chapel).
+One of the glories of St Mary's is the 14th-century (part of its east wall is 2nd-phase 13th-century) Corpus Christi Chapel (North Chapel).
 It is the earliest part of the church and has connections with an educational foundation that later became Stamford School.
 The ceiling is one of the very few decorated medieval wagon vaults to survive in the East Midlands, although many can still be found in the West Country.

 The vestry was added in 1880, with the screens and a new altar, as well as new decoration to the ceilings of the chancel and sanctuary, being completed in 1890 to designs by J. D. Sedding.
 In 1921, a rood was added atop the chancel screen in memory of those men of the parish who had died in the First World War.
 A commemorative plaque recording this event and the names of the men who died is placed south of the pulpit.

 In 1948, a screen was fitted to the tower arch in memory of all those who had served in the Second World War.

-The tower is 78 feet (24 metres) high, topped by a spire of 90 feet (27 metres), giving a total height of 168 feet (51 metres).

 Present day

-The parish stands in the Anglo-Catholic tradition of the Church of England and receives alternative episcopal oversight from the Bishop of Richborough (currently Norman Banks).
+The parish stands in the Anglo-Catholic tradition of the Church of England and receives alternative episcopal oversight from the Bishop of Richborough (currently Luke Irvine-Capel).